keremkoseoglu/Setlist-Generator/readme.md

 - Create and put your JSON files into the /data folder.
 The file should look like the samples provided in /data.
 The format is very intuitive.
 - Run main.py

+### Non-Intuitive JSON Tags

+- reservation: Determines if the song should be placed to an ad-hoc location within the generated setlist.
+Accepted values: "gig_opener", "set_closer", "gig_closer"

 ## How To Extend

 If you want to add new song properties;